 This executes a SELECT query and discards the result.
-PL/pgSQL variables are substituted into the query as usual.
+PL/pgSQL variables are substituted in the query as usual.
+Also, the special variable FOUND is set to true if the query produced at least one row, or false if it produced no rows.